 “Western has long been recognized for leadership and innovation in environmental education, but we’re equally committed to ‘walking our talk’ outside of the classroom as well, in terms of how our operations and energy usage impact the environment.
 We’re proud to support the Green Direct program and deepen our commitment to sustainable operations in a really meaningful, concrete way,” said Western President Sabah Randhawa.

 For the past decade, Western has annually offset 100 percent of its electrical consumption from green sources via purchases of renewable energy credits (RECs).
 The purchase of RECs make wind power production more lucrative and act as a potential incentive for further investment in wind farms.
 However, the direct connection between REC purchases and creation of new wind resources has been criticized.

 “Our agreement with PSE will ensure that Western’s investments contribute directly to new renewables coming online,” said Seth Vidana, sustainability manager with Western’s Office of Sustainability.
-“I can’t want to see the Western logo on a wind turbine; there’s no doubt that our dollars will have made it possible.”
+“I can’t wait to see the Western logo on a wind turbine; there’s no doubt that our dollars will have made it possible.”